homayounsr/Sentiment-Classification-using-IMDB-reviews-and-AWS/README.md

 - **Labeling:** I categorized reviews into sentiment classes based on their ratings (1-3 as negative, 4-6 as neutral, 7-10 as positive).
 - **Class Imbalance Check:** I observed an imbalance among sentiment classes, with the negative class having the lowest representation.
 - **Tokenization:** Following data cleaning, I tokenized and structured the cleaned data into a formatted DataFrame for further analysis.
+- The plot below displays the count of each class within the dataset.
 <img src="./Plots/class imbalance.png"  />
-The plot above displays the count of each class within the dataset.

 ## Model Building